10mfox/Gethomepage-Tautulli-Api/README.md

 ## Note

-This project is not affiliated with Tautulli or Plex Inc. All trademarks and registered trademarks are the property of their respective owners.
+This project is not affiliated with Tautulli or Plex Inc.